Ley789/SimpleRayTracer/Thesis/thesis.md

 # Rendering

-In the field of 3D computer graphics the process of generation a image from a defined scene description is called rendering.
+In the field of 3D computer graphics the process of generating an image from a defined scene description is called rendering.
 Also the result of this process is a rendering.

-In this chapter we shortly introduce rasterization, because its the most used method for real time applications.
+In this chapter we shortly introduce rasterization.
 After that we introduce ray tracing and at the end of the chapter we will compare both methods.

 ## Rasterization

+Rasterization is the most used rendering technique for real time applications.
-To render a scene with rasterization, we execute following steps:
+We display some steps that are needed to render a scene with rasterization, which should give a short approach to this topic:

 * Calculate the position, color and various attributes of the primitives.
 * Convert the primitives into fragments, which are stored in a raster image.
   This raster image stores location, color, depth and other informations.
 * Calculate the final color of each pixel based on the raster image.

-For a introduction on this topic see
+For a further introduction on this topic see
 **TODO add cite to the book:

 https://www.ics.uci.edu/~gopi/CS211B/opengl_programming_guide_8th_edition.pdf**